GEOS RFC 1 - Project Steering Committee

 PSC members are expected to be active on both the geos-devel mailing lists, subject to open source mailing list etiquette.
 Non-developer members of the PSC are not expected to respond to coding level questions on the developer mailing list, however they are expected to provide their thoughts and opinions on user level requirements and compatibility issues when RFC discussions take place.

-Prior to anointing itself the PSW must distribute this RFC to the GEOS community via geos-devel for comment.
+Prior to annointing itself the PSC must distribute this RFC to the GEOS community via geos-devel for comment.
 Any and all substantive comments must be discussed (and hopefully, but not necessarily, addressed via geos-devel.

 Initial members are: